SERI-CS/iticse24-error-measures/README.md

 This repository contains supplementary materials for the following conference paper:

-[Anonymous authors]\
+Valdemar Švábenský, Maciej Pankiewicz, Jiayi Zhang, Elizabeth B. Cloude, Ryan S. Baker, and Eric Fouh.\
-**Comparison of Three Programming Error Measures for Determining Grades in CS1**\
+**Comparison of Three Programming Error Measures for Explaining Variability in CS1 Grades**\
-Submitted to ACM SIGCSE 2024 conference.
+In Proceedings of the 29th Conference on Innovation and Technology in Computer Science Education (ITiCSE 2024).

+# Contents of the repository

 The software computes error measures in the logs of student compilation events and builds regression models to explain students' course grades.